rei/rei-cedar-docs/docs/patterns/forms/README.md

 ### Name

-- Use a single “Full name” field whenever possible—”First name” and “Last name” fields are not culturally inclusive
+- Use a single “Full name” field whenever possible as ”First name” and “Last name” fields are not culturally inclusive
 - Consider giving the user the option of choosing a “Prefered name” to be used in instances of personalization (eg. marketing emails)
 - If first and last names are required for payment validation, consider adding helper text clarifying the need to match the card and splitting the data on the back-end
 - Avoid optionally asking for a middle name or initial